-Soldier, Henry Sanderson wrote: "I had when leaving Sante Fe got into the mess with John Hess and his wife and John Sessions and his wife. .....Nearly all the women that had accompanied the Battalion as laundress were with us."
+Soldier, Henry Sanderson wrote: "I had when leaving Sante Fe got into the mess with John Hess and his wife and John Sessions and his wife.Nearly all the women that had accompanied the Battalion as laundress were with us."
 Sanderson, Hess, and Sessions were all part of the Brown detachment.

 The following list identifies all 35 women with the Battalion at Fort Leavenworth.
 It includes those who have been confirmed by primary sources or were likely laundresses as they left Council Bluffs and a few others who may have been added along the way or at Santa Fe.
 It also includes women, most with large families who were initially left behind but met up with the Battalion at Fort Leavenworth and were likely not laundresses.
+The asterisk indicates those women who were not original laundresses but were designated as such at Santa Fe.